Govkrish3399/Hotel-Industry-Analytics-using-Power-BI/README.md

  **Data Analytics on Hotel Industry**

-This project is done as part of my learning phase.
-My sincere thanks to Dalav Patel and his team for providing the real world data set to work on.
-In this project, the tool I used is Power BI and some basic calculation were performed using DAX feature inside Power BI.
+This project was done as part of my learning phase.
+I'd like to thank Dalav Patel and his team for providing us with the real-world data set.
+As part of this project, I used Power BI and the DAX function within Power BI to perform some basic calculations